dimagi/commcare-hq/corehq/apps/userreports/README.md

-table_id             | A unique ID for the table display_name         | A display name for the table that shows up in UIs base_item_expression | Used for making tables off of repeat or list data named_filters        | A list of named filters that can be referenced in other filters and indicators
+table_id             | A unique ID for the table display_name         | A display name for the table that shows up in UIs base_item_expression | Used for making tables off of repeat or list data named_expressions    | A list of named expressions that can be referenced in other filters and indicators named_filters        | A list of named filters that can be referenced in other filters and indicators